Nelson scores 2 as Islanders beat Devils 5-1 in home finale

 Nelson scored again 3:40 later to give New York a two-goal advantage.
 Josh Bailey got a rebound and slid the puck across the slot to Nelson, who fired it past a lunging Blackwood for his 18th.
 It was Nelson’s second multi-goal game of the season.
 Bailey’s assist was his 349th for the Islanders, moving him into a tie with John Tavares for fifth on the franchise list.

 The Islanders scored twice in 37 seconds early in the third period.
 Palmieri scored the first at 3:32 on a breakaway, netting his first goal against his former team since being traded from New Jersey to New York last month.
-Barzal then had a 2-on-1 break alongside Eberle but chose to shoot the puck himself for his 16th to mae it 5-1.
+Barzal then had a 2-on-1 break alongside Eberle but chose to shoot the puck himself for his 16th to make it 5-1.

+“Throughout the night, all four lines were generating changes,” Palmieri said.
+“It was nice to be able to contribute and pop one in there.”

 REGULAR SEASON FAREWELL TO COLISEUM